arturjzapater/webpack-samples/README.md

 ## What is in this repo

 [base.config.js](base.config.js) is a basic configuration to bundle JavaScript.
+It only configures an entry point and an output.
 It requires the output bundle to be manually imported in the HTML file.

 [loaders.config.js](loaders.config.js) is a configuration that uses style loaders to manage CSS and bundle it with JavaScript.
 It also requires the output bundle to be manually imported.

 [plugins.config.js](plugins.config.js) uses several plugins to minify and extract CSS and automatically import JavaScript and CSS files into the HTML file.

 [media.config.js](media.config.js) is like [plugins.config.js](plugins.config.js) but it also uses `file-loader` to load images onto the output folder.

+[wbabel.config.js](wbabel.config.js) is a configuration set to extract CSS and automatically inject CSS and JavaScript into the HTML file.
+It also processes JavaScript with Babel and uses the babel plugin for the pipeline operator.

 ## How to use it